 Enhancing our landscape and environment

-At Sussex we’re proud to be located in an Area of Outstanding Natural Beauty.
+At Sussex we’re proud to be located on the edge of a National Park.
 The University has a history of protecting and enhancing our green spaces and trees.

 Our plans have been designed to complement the Sussex downland character of the landscape and to sit comfortably alongside the listed academic buildings that Sir Basil Spence designed when the University was first established in the 1960s.